 Lettuce and Garnish Ingredients:

-This recipe adapted slightly from The South Beach Diet Taste of Summer Cookbook.
+This recipe adapted slightly from The South Beach Diet Taste of Summer Cookbook (affiliate link).

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe for Thai-Inspired Turkey Mini-Meatball Lettuce Wraps is suitable for any kind of low-carb or low-glycemic diet plan.
-Made with low-fat ground turkey, this would also be approved for any phase of the South Beach Diet, and it’s a great alternative to salads for phase one.
+This recipe for Thai Turkey Lettuce Wraps is suitable for any kind of low-carb or low-glycemic diet plan.
+Made with low-fat ground turkey, this would also be approved for any phase of the South Beach Diet, and it’s a great alternative to salads.
 For some low-carb plans you may prefer ground beef instead of turkey for higher fat.